basho-labs/little_riak_book/en/03-developers.md

   -d '[{"item":"kale","count":10},{"item":"milk","count":1},{"item":"almonds","count":12}]'
 ```

-It's worth noting that you should never set both `allow_multi` and
+Setting both `allow_mult` and `last_write_wins` to `true` will result
-`last_write_wins` to `true`.
-It can cause undefined behavior.
+in undefined, unsupported behavior.

 <h3>Read Repair</h3>

 When a successful read happens, but not all replicas agree upon the value, this triggers a *read repair*.
 This means that Riak will update the replicas with the most recent value.
-This can happen when, either an object is not found (the vnode has no copy), of a vnode contains an older value (older means that it is an ancestor of the newest vector clock).
+This can happen either when an object is not found (the vnode has no copy) or a vnode contains an older value (older means that it is an ancestor of the newest vector clock).
 Unlike `last_write_wins` or manual conflict resolution, read repair is (obviously, I hope, by the name) triggered by a read, rather than a write.

 If your nodes get out of sync (for example, if you increase the `n_val` on a bucket), you can force read repair by performing a read operation for all of that bucket's keys.
-They may return with `not found` the first time, then successive will pull the newest values.
+They may return with `not found` the first time, but later reads will pull the newest values.

 ## Querying